adrienlozano/stephaniewebsite/src/pages/visas/skilled-visas.md

 ---
 title: Skilled Visas
 caption: Skilled Visas
+icon: wrench
+extract: Migrate to Australia on the basis of your skills and qualifications
 image: /images/visas/skilled-visas.jpg
 thumb: /images/visas/skilled-visas.thumb.jpg
-icon: wrench
-extract: Lorem ipsum some textum gosem herith.
-Thenith itith isith displayeth henceforeth
+thumbPosition: 100% 0%
 order: 1
 ---
 These visas are for skilled workers who are under 50 years of age, are able to obtain a positive Skills Assessment and have enough points on the points test to apply.
 Applicants will also need to meet health and character requirements.